-A will is a private document.
+A Will is a private document.
 As such, its not necessary when you make one to register it or provide a copy of it to any organisation.
-Some people do, however, to make it easier for executors to find it and follow it.
+Some people do, however, to make it easier for executors to find the original and follow it.

 Some registers only tell you where it is stored, not what the contents are.